 Next the wizard will take care of Current calibration.
 Insert two 10K resistors from Anode and Screen to Cathode.

 The current calibration portion is fully automated.
 Once complete, the FUtracer Calibration Wizard is done, and you can put your FUtracer together and get to testing.

 Low Voltage Grid (Tuning to Zero)

-Whether you’re using FUtracer v7.0, or a modded v6.9, you will want to tune your glow grid voltage.
+Whether you’re using FUtracer v7.0+, or a modded v6.9, you will want to tune your low grid voltage (this part is not covered by the Wizard).
 Your goal is to set the idle grid to cathode voltage to zero, then test as per below.
 As always, follow all safety precautions.

 Place your hopefully high quality DMM with the positive lead on the grid, and the negative lead on the cathode.
 Adjust the trimmer resistor to read as close as you can to 0.000 on your DMM.
 Keep in mind that the trimmer will move the voltage to positive or negative volts, and you’ll need to adjust accordingly to get to zero.

 After you’ve tuned your grid-to-cathode voltage to 0, you can run a test to see how well you did.
 Keep your DMM leads in place, connected to the grid and cathode.
 Run the following sweep:

 Make sure to go into options and set the delay to 10 seconds so you can see and record your voltages:

 These were the test results I got on one of my FUtracers: